dominik117/optibot/README.md

 ## References

-Refer to the [References](./references/) folder for more on this project, including acknowledgements.
+Refer to the [References](./references/) folder for more on this project.